A shocker: US beaten by France 89-79 in World Cup quarters

 Fournier’s layup with 7:33 left in the third gave France a 53-43 lead, and that’s when Mitchell got going.

-He had 14 points in the third quarter, and his dunk with 2:40 left pulled the U.S. into a 60-60 tie.
+He had 14 points in the third quarter alone, and his dunk with 2:40 left pulled the U.S. into a 60-60 tie.
 Marcus Smart made three free throws after getting fouled by Gobert to put the U.S. back on top, and the Americans took a 66-63 lead into the fourth.

 But they couldn’t finish it off.